totuni/esp-studio-examplesII/EndtoEndExamples/matchlist_screening/README.md

 ### Prepare_list

-This window is responsible for initializing the SAS Quality Knowledge Base (QKB) and generating match codes for the `company_name` field in the watch list.
+This window is responsible for initializing the SAS Quality Knowledge Base (QKB) and generating match codes for the `company_name` field in the watchlist.

 Explore the settings for the prepare_list window:
 1. Open the project in SAS Event Stream Processing Studio.